 For each hypothesis separately, we will, first, compute effect sizes (Cohen’s d) for each individual lab and then combine all datasets in a random-effects meta-analysis (with labs as a random effect) using the REML estimator for random-effects variance.
 We will report and plot the median and distribution of the weighted effect sizes, their 95% confidence intervals, heterogeneity (τ2), and the number of labs successfully replicating the original effect.
 The metafor package (Viechtbauer, 2010) for R will be used for the meta-analyses.

-We will use JASP to conduct a random-effects Bayesian meta-analysis (Love et al., 2019).
-The results of the Bayesian meta-analysis will be used to make a decision on whether to run experiment 2 (see Table 2): if the Bayes Factor is larger than 1/6 (i.e., not in favour of the null hypothesis), we will run Study 2.
-We will use default priors from JASP for this analysis (Cauchy prior with a scale of 0.707).
-If Study 2 is run, we will compare effects sizes in a frequentist version of random-effects meta-regression.
+We will use JASP or the equivalent BayesFactor package in R to conduct corresponding Bayes factor (BF) analyses for each frequentist test.
+These BF analyses will be particularly informative in cases where the frequentist test is not significant.
+In addition, a random-effects Bayesian meta-analysis (Love et al., 2019) will be used to complement the random-effects meta-analysis.
+Bayes factors larger than 6 (or smaller than 1/6) will be considered evidence for (or against) an effect.
+BF between 6 and 1/6 will be considered as inconclusive.
+Importantly, the decision whether to run experiment 2 (see Table 2), will depend on the Bayesian meta-analysis.
+Thus, study 2 will only be run if the meta-analytic BF provides positive evidence or remains inconclusive (i.e. is greater than 1/6).
+We will use default priors from JASP for all BF analyses (Cauchy prior with a scale of 0.707).
+If Study 2 is run, we will compare effect sizes in a frequentist version of random-effects meta-regression.

 Data and Code sharing

-The experimental code, the code for analysis and the data will be populated in our Open Science Framework Repository: https://osf.io/mtv8r/.
+The experimental code, the code for analysis and the data (BIDS format) will be populated in our Open Science Framework Repository: https://osf.io/mtv8r/.

 Figures and Tables